TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Forest.md

 Installing this tool can be a bit tricky if it's your first time.

-To facilitate this proccess, you can follow up this step by step:
+To facilitate this process, you can follow up this step by step:

 - 1.- Create a directory to keep in all the installation resources.